-The budget submitted with this application must be for funds that will be spent during GCA's FY25 fiscal year, which is July 1, 2024-June 30, 2025.
+The budget submitted with this application must be for funds that will be spent during GCA's FY26 fiscal year, which is July 1, 2025-June 30, 2026.

 - Do not include in-kind in the income or expense parts of the budget.
-In-kind will be listed in a separate tab on the budget form. - Include the entire budget for the organization, not just the portion that you hope to pay for through the grant. - Your grant request may not be more than 50% of total expenses.
-Your budget must show eligible expenses that are at least double the amount of your request. - The total income and expenses do not have to be equal; however, the total expenses should not be more than total income.
+In-kind will be listed in a separate tab on the budget form. - Include the entire budget for the organization, not just the portion that you hope to pay for through the grant. - Do not include ineligible expenses in the budget form.
+A list of ineligible expenses is included on pages 9-10 of these guidelines. - The total income and expenses do not have to be equal; however, the total expenses should not be more than total income.
 Budgets that show more expenses than income will not be eligible for review. - Provide an explanation for anything in the budget that may be confusing for panelists, such as an unusual expense.
-You may include this explanation on the Notes tab in the budget form. - The budget MUST show at least a one-to-one cash match for your grant request.
-In-kind does not count towards the match.
-If a budget does not show a cash match, the application will be ineligible for review. - The cash match may not be from other State of Georgia agencies or the National Endowment for the Arts. - The amount you may request is based on your organization's total expenses from your most recently completed fiscal year (see table below for specific guidance). - Applicants may be awarded a lower amount than what is requested.
+You may include this explanation on the Notes tab in the budget form. - Applicants will be awarded the full grant amount or no funding at all.
 The total amount available to be awarded as grants depends on GCA's budget, which will not be known until sometime after the grant application deadline.